-The bespoke Calanus trawl is a pelagic trawl employs an appropriately designed bycatch sorting grid (figure 4 & 5).
+The bespoke Calanus trawl is a pelagic trawl employs an appropriately designed bycatch sorting grid.
 The main purpose of this grid is to minimize bycatch of larvae and juveniles.
-If the amount of bycatch during fishery is deemed above acceptable limits, the fishing vessels relocate, and hunt for grounds with lower abundance of bycatch:
+If the amount of bycatch during fishery is deemed above acceptable limits, the fishing vessels relocate, and hunt for grounds with lower abundance of bycatch Authorities continue to develop a management plan for the stock based on long-term ecosystem-based management in line with the precautionary principle and other obligations under the MRA.